fcolona/fcolona/README.md

 ## Hey there, I'm Felipe 👋
 - 🎓 I'm currently pursuing an Information Systems bachelor's degree at USP
-- ⚙️ My main goal is to become a professional low level systems developer
+- ⚙️ I aim to become a professional developer of low-level/performance-critical systems
 - 📜 I have a few years of backend development study
 - 🐧 I'm a HUGE Linux enthusiast
 - 🔥 Other areas of interest: cybersecurity, malware analysis and computer graphics